2do2go/esencia/README.md

 	*Number*

 	Index of view to replace.
-If index is passed it replace only one view with index in views group.
+If index is passed it replace only one view with `index` in views group.

 #### View.setView(views, selector, index)

 *Alias:* View.setViews(views, selector, index)

 `View.setView` is using for creating nested views.
-Nested views will be inserted in existent `selector` views gropup or create new.
+Nested views will be inserted into existent `selector` views group or create new.

 #### View.appendView(views, selector)